carp-lang/Carp/README.md

 * Automatic and deterministic memory management (no garbage collector or VM)
 * Inferred static types for great speed and reliability
 * Live reloading of code, REPL-driven development, a fun and helpful workflow
-* Ownership tracking enables a functional programming style while still using mutation for fast updating of data structures
+* Ownership tracking enables a functional programming style while still using mutation of cache friendly data structures under the hood
 * No hidden performance penalties – allocation and copying is explicit
 * Very good integration with exisiting C code